-In making these capital investments, we intend to minimize cash outflows by closely considering costs and benefits with a mid- to long-term view and by keeping a tight rein on system development and equipment-related expenditures.
+If planning and implementation of these capital investments are inadequately conducted, there is a possibility of lowering in service quality and increase in expense due to excessive investments.
+Under these circumstances, we intend to minimize cash outflows by closely considering costs and benefits with a mid- to long-term view and by keeping a tight rein on system development and equipment-related expenditures.